chericito/mobohubb-docs/docs/Quick Start/onboarding/logging-into-mobohubb.md

 ## Administrator

 To use Mobohubb, you must have a current subscription, which you can verify on the [Mobohubb pricing page](https://mobohubb.com/#pricing).

-Once your subscription is active, Mobohubb provides the administrator’s email address along with the user credentials and password.
+* Mobohubb provides the administrator’s email address along with the user credentials and password.
+* Administrators provide the login information to the employees once the employee's user is created.

 1. **Go to the Mobohubb web page**: This is our home page, where you can learn more about Mobohubb’s features, products, blogs, prices, and support.